redis/redis-doc/commands/zrem.md

-Removes the specified members from the sorted set stored at _key_.
+Removes the specified members from the [Redis sorted set](/docs/data-types/sorted-sets) stored at _key_.

-Non-existing members are ignored.
+Members that don't exist are silently ignored.

 An error is returned when _key_ exists and doesn't store a sorted set.